 I’ve got some fun makeovers coming up.
 I went thrift store shopping for the first time in a long while last week.

-Can’t wait to get started on them and share with you all.
+Can’t wait to get started on them and share them with you all.

 See it here >>> “Lovely Dresser Turned Coffee Server”